 Physically Cadet training and activities will expect you to stand for periods up to 20 or 30 minutes or walk for up to an hour without a break.
 You need to be able to perform drill movements which require you to twist your feet, ankles, and legs as well as your body and arms.
-There is no "fitness test" as such, but if you are extremely unfit and unable to get fitter, then there may be activities that aren't suitable for you.
+There is no entry "fitness test", but if you are extremely unfit and unable to get fitter, then there may be activities that aren't suitable for you.
+Physical Training (PT) is a regular part of Cadet training and cadets are encouraged to improve their swimming and physical fitness outside of cadet training.